joshed-io/reveal-hugo/exampleSite/content/highlightjs-linenumbers-example/_index.md

 highlight_theme = "vs"
 +++

-## New highlighting features Presentation
+## Multiline highlighting with Highlight.js

 ---

-This presentation shows the use of the [new highlighting features](https://github.com/hakimel/reveal.js/blob/master/README.md#step-by-step-highlights) which were introduced with Reveal.js [v3.9.0](https://github.com/hakimel/reveal.js/releases/tag/3.9.0)
+This presentation shows the use of the [new highlighting features](https://github.com/hakimel/reveal.js/blob/master/README.md#step-by-step-highlights) which were introduced with Reveal.js [v3.9.0](https://github.com/hakimel/reveal.js/releases/tag/3.9.0).

 ---

 ## Prerequisite

-First, disable `CodeFences` in to your `config.toml`:
+Disable `codeFences` in to your `config.toml` to prevent Hugo's built-in highlighting.

 {{< highlight toml "style=github" >}}
 [markup.highlight]